trento-project/docs/guides/manual-installation.md

 #### Configure RabbitMQ

-In order to configure RabbitMQ for a production system, follow the official suggestions [RabbitMQ guide](https://www.rabbitmq.com/production-checklist.html)
+To configure RabbitMQ for a production system, follow the official suggestions [RabbitMQ guide](https://www.rabbitmq.com/production-checklist.html).

 1. Create a new RabbitMQ user:
     ```bash